 The Ten Thousand Island Dolphin Project is a long-term study of Florida’s bottlenose dolphins.
 You can join one of their eco-focused tours on the Dolphin Explorer.
 Join the research team as they keep track of the Marco Island dolphins.
 Using photo tracking technology, the researchers track the dolphins by their dorsal fins, which are unique identifiers.
 Rumor has it, if you spot a new, unidentified dolphin, you are responsible for naming it.
 How fun would that be?

 The offshore excursion will have you on the hunt for shark, barracuda, mackerel, and others.
-If backcountry fishing is more your speed, you could snag a snapper, trout, or other local delicacy.
+If backcountry fishing is more your speed, you could snag a snapper, trout, or another local delicacy.
 The near coastal excursion will have you hauling up a variety of fish-fry dinner options.

-8. Where To Stay On Marco Island
+Best Restaurants On Marco Island

 As you can guess, fresh local seafood is the go-to dish on Marco Island.
 You will find a wide selection of excellent restaurants serving up delicious dishes.